asroxy/proxycheck-cli/README.md

 ```

 **Third-party Services**:

->  proxycheck.io API for retrieving IP information.
+—  proxycheck.io API for retrieving IP information.

->  Cloudflare API for managing firewall rules.
+—  Cloudflare API for managing firewall rules.

-These services are used under their respective terms of service.
+> **These services are used under their respective terms of service.**

 **Third-party Libraries Used**:

->  requests: Licensed under the MIT License (https://github.com/psf/requests)
+—  requests: Licensed under the MIT License (https://github.com/psf/requests)